myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > That question sounds smart only if we forget that a granary does not open itself.
 There is always a hand.
 There is always trust.
 There is always a sentence that makes trust feel like intelligence.
 >
-> In [**The 0101 Universe**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), perhaps something like that is called a wallet.
+> In the **0101 Universe**, perhaps something like that is called a wallet.
 In [**BANANOW LAND**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md), today it is called a granary.
 Do not fixate too much on the object.
 Objects only wear names that fit their universes.
 >
 > What stays the same is this: if something stores access, value, seeds, notes, or the future, then that thing will invite false signs.
 >